fanluo12/LC/Graphs/README.md

 ## 417. Pacific Atlantic Water Flow
 Use 2 sets representing pacific and atlantic.
 Start from each ocean boundary and search for higher altitude inside and populate sets.
 Finally cross check two sets' intersections.

+## 130. Surrounded Regions
+Start dfs from border, if border is 0 and connected 4 directions are 0, mark them as T.
+For those non-T are just flip them.
+Finally flip T to O